 10. Trust Goes Both Ways

 Surviving an affair needs both partner’s full commitment and involvement.
 One betrayal doesn’t justify another.
-How the betrayed spouse acts from here on out also must be trustworthy and honorable.
+How the betrayed spouse acts from here on out must also be trustworthy and honorable.

 11. Forget What You See On TV

-The emotional connection should be finished, if you’ll both be surviving an affair.
+The emotional connection should be finished if you’ll both be surviving an affair.

 You May Be Pessimistic Because You Don’t Know the Couples Who Have Survived an Affair.